 '''

+SUBROUTINE MATRIX

-SUBROUTINE MATRIX external function MixedCase()
+external function MixedCase()

 COMMON /CBLK/a,b,c

 '''

-These changes cause no problems when loading program units compiled by Fortran.
+These changes cause no problems when loading program units compiled by Fortran 90 or FORTRAN 77.
 The same convention is used for both the public and external names, so the names match.